Cost Sharing Reductions: How to Receive Aid for Insurance Costs

 How to Sign Up for Cost Sharing Reductions

-Go to health care.gov and create an account.
+Go to healthcare.gov and create an account.
 Going through the hectic process on one’s own can be frustrating.
 Therefore, you should contact your agent.
 They’ll know how to do the process because they’ve likely been doing it for years.
 Most agents also use an engine that helps retrieve information and complete the process quickly.
 With an agent, you’ll get the coverage you need right away.

 Since insurance is often times overwhelmingly confusing, we want to shed light on this industry by answering YOUR questions.
 So if you have any questions or concerns, comment below and your question may be the topic of our next video!